micahwierenga/brief-git-and-github-lesson/readme.md

 One of the big problems with team projects is this exact problem.
 How do you know which is the latest version?
 What happens if somebody accidentally deletes everything?
 What if Jack has been on fire, but he made one change that ruined our essay, and we just want to get rid of that one?
 Welcome to version control. -->

-# Git and Github
+# Git and GitHub

 ## Why is this important?
 *This workshop is important because:*
 - Local and cloud based version control are **fundamental** tools of **every** developer
-- Git and Github are the most popular version control solution for open-source projects
+- Git and GitHub are the most popular version control solution for open-source projects
-- Proficient use of Git and Github allows collaboration on projects from small teams to hundreds or thousands of developers.
+- Proficient use of Git and GitHub allows collaboration on projects from small teams to hundreds or thousands of developers.

 ## What are the objectives?
 *After this lesson, students will be able to:*